Birchington: Geography

-Birchington-on-Sea is located at (51.377, 1.305) in northeast Kent, on the coast of the Thames Estuary.
-The village is 14 kilometres (9 mi) to the east of Herne Bay and 6 kilometres (4 mi) to the west of Margate.
+Birchington is located in north-east Kent, on the coast of the Thames Estuary.
+It lies 9 mi to the east of Herne Bay and 4 mi to the west of Margate.
 The small town of Westgate-on-Sea lies between Birchington and Margate.

-The village is built beside four partly sandy bays; Minnis Bay to the west, Grenham Bay and Beresford Gap towards the centre and Epple Bay to the east.
-The village is situated on the Isle of Thanet, which was a separate island from mainland Kent until around two hundred years ago, when the channel in between became silted up.
+The village is built beside four partly sandy bays; Minnis Bay to the west, Grenham Bay and Beresford Gap towards the centre, and Epple Bay to the east.
+It is situated on the Isle of Thanet, which was a separate island from mainland Kent until around 200 years ago, when the channel in between silted up.
 The area to the west of the village, between Birchington and Herne Bay, was once part of the channel and is now low-lying marshland.
-In the east of the village the land rises, forming chalk cliffs and cliff stacks around the beaches at Grenham Bay, Beresford Gap and Epple Bay.
+To the east, the land rises forming chalk cliffs and cliff stacks around the beaches at Grenham Bay, Beresford Gap and Epple Bay.
 A sea wall stretches along the foot of the cliffs to prevent further erosion.
 The geology of Thanet consists mainly of chalk, deposited when the area was below the sea.
 Isle of Thanet became exposed above sea-level once the English Channel broke through between Kent and France, causing the sea-level to fall.
-The whole of the northeast Kent coast has been designated a Site of Special Scientific Interest.
+The whole of the north-east Kent coast has been designated a Site of Special Scientific Interest.

-The drinking water in the village is classed as being 'very hard', having just over 120 mg of calcium per litre.
-The hardness is due to water being obtained from underground chalk sources by the water company Southern Water.
+The drinking water in the village is classed as being very hard, having just over 120 mg of calcium per litre; this is due to water being obtained from underground chalk sources by the water company Southern Water.

 Climate

-In East Kent, the warmest time of the year is July and August, when maximum temperatures average around 21 °C (70 °F).
-The coolest time of the year is January and February, when minimum temperatures average around 1 °C (34 °F).
-East Kent's average maximum and minimum temperatures are around 1/2 °C higher than the national average.
-East Kent's average annual rainfall is about 728 millimetres (29 in), with October to January being the wettest months.
-The national average annual rainfall is about 838 millimetres (33 in).
+In east Kent, the warmest time of the year is July and August, when maximum temperatures average around 21°C (70°F).
+The coolest time of the year is January and February, when minimum temperatures average around 1°C (34°F).

+East Kent's average maximum and minimum temperatures are around 0.5°C higher than the national average.
+East Kent's average annual rainfall is about 728 mm, with October to January being the wettest months.
+The national average annual rainfall is about 838 mm.